 We went in mid-April and the water was too cold (from my point of view) to enjoy a long time snorkeling.

 Float in the Dead Sea

-The Dead Sea is one of Jordan’s most popular tourist attractions and is something must experience once in a lifetime.
+The Dead Sea is one of Jordan’s most popular tourist attractions and floating in the Dead Sea is something must experience once in a lifetime.

 Older kids will love to float and experiment with different poses in the water.
 Make sure they wear glasses to protect their eyes from the salty water and remind them to not splash in the water.

 Younger kids could find the salt too stingy on delicate skin.
 Mine complained immediately after just entering with their legs.

 Don’t let this stop you from going there.
 Pick one of the many resorts available where younger kids will happily enjoy the swimming pool.

 The Dead Sea is also a perfect base to explore Amman, Bethany beyond Jordan, Madaba, Mount Nebo, As-Salt, and Jerash.
 Instead of staying in Amman, you could base yourself by the Dead Sea for 2 or 3 days.

 I found Jordan’s capital, Amman, quite chaotic and not super inspiring.
 Although Amman was a little less interesting than expected, the visit to the Citadel was a delight to do with kids.